Zhangye Gansu, China Travel Guide

 Cultural interactions in Zhangye are smooth with a knowledge of local customs.

 A simple "Nǐ hǎo" (hello) is appropriate.
 A slight nod of the head shows politeness.
 Handshakes are common in formal settings.
-Casual and comfortable clothing is generally acceptable.
+Casual and comfortable clothing is for the most part acceptable.

 Sharing dishes is common.
 Use chopsticks.
 Tipping is not customary in China and is generally not expected.